slmvll/userapi-ddd-go/README.md

 # User API in GO (DDD)

-User API allows the client to create a user or get user by its id.
+User API allows the client to create a user, get user by its id, or get all users from the repository.

 This project is sample project that shows a REST API with domain driven approach (DDD) with hexagonal architecture in Golang and Gin.